Add To Favorites

 Be prepared!
 Design your own metric conversion chart to keep in your binder for quick reference.

-Design your chart.
+Invite students to design their charts.
 Fold oaktag lengthwise to form a flap.
 Leave a margin on the left side.
 Punch holes in the margin so the folder fits in your binder.
 With Crayola® Erasable Colored Pencils or Color Sticks, design and color the cover using geometric shapes, stripes, or a fun pattern.
 Erase sections to fill in designs in a contrasting color.

 Add To Favorites